 From the right panel, you can add a location in two ways:

 - Enter an Address and then press the “Fetch Location” button.

 Some additional options for the map are available:

 - Zoom level

 - Marker Title

 - Open marker tooltip

 - Map styles: silver, retro, night, … and you can add your custom style also.

-You can set default options for every Map Box block added to your site.
-This is possible with the Default Blocks Config feature and it allows you to create a consistent look-and-feel for all your maps.
+You can set default options for every PublishPress Map block added to your site.
+This is possible with the PublishPress Blocks default configuration feature and it allows you to create a consistent look-and-feel for all your maps.

-- Go to PublishPress Blocks in your WordPress admin menu.
+Go to Blocks in your WordPress admin menu, then PublishPress Blocks.